 The same principles will work in a downtrending market.
 The difference here is that the trendline is applied to the reaction peaks, which will serve as the points on which a down trendline can be traced in order to initiate short trades.

 An oil CFD contract is a trade contract between you (the trader) and the dealer/broker to buy or sell the listed oil asset on your platform without actually owning or exchanging physical oil itself.
-Oil CFDs can be traded on the AvaTrade platform as “CrudeOIL”, while oil is traded as a single CFD asset on the eToro platform.
+Oil CFDs can be traded on the AvaTrade platform as “CrudeOIL”.

 Oil CFD trading is only available when the CME (the market where physical oil is traded) is open.
 The oil markets are open 23 hours each day from 6pm EST on Sunday to 5pm EST on Friday.
 There is a one hour break between 4.55pm – 6pm EST every day.
 However, some platforms can allow you place orders for new trades or make amendments to existing orders within that time.

 Oil CFD contracts typically expire and rollover.
-However, eToro and AvaTrade have implemented a system whereby the old contract price is swapped with the new one before the old contract expires, eventually harmonizing the prices between both.
+However AvaTrade have implemented a system whereby the old contract price is swapped with the new one before the old contract expires, eventually harmonizing the prices between both.
 This is done to avoid the trade interruptions that used to occur in the past when swapping an old contract with a new one.

 Presently, you can only trade crude oil on the MT4 platform of AvaTrade (desktop and webtrader).
 You cannot trade crude oil on the MT5 platform at the moment.